To learn more about why WordPress is the most widely distributed CMS technology in the world, go here:

 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

-A Content Management System not only helps businesses add and edit your content, it also takes care of a number of “behind the scenes” management functions such as:
+Content management systems not only help website users create and edit their content, they also take care of a number of “behind the scenes” management tasks like:

 - Generate website navigation elements automatically

 - Store web content in an organized way